This vegan gnocchi recipe is so tasty and delicious and uses no animal products at all!

 Once you have cooked the vegan gnocchi, head oil in a large pan and saute your onion for 5 minutes.

-Pour in your white whine and continue cooking until the sauce is reduced.
+Pour in your white wine and continue cooking until the sauce is reduced.

 Add the vegan gnocchi and the reserved pasta water.
 If you forget to reserve your pasta water, go ahead and just use regular water or broth if you have any on hand.

-Toss to coat and season with salt and pepper.
+Toss until the vegan gnocchi sauce coats all of the pasta and season with salt and pepper.

 You can keep your gnocchi on the stove for about 3 minutes just to swirl in the mixture or you can toss to coat and be done with it.